Donna L Halper

 GLOBAL LISTENING BOARD

-Donna L Halper Ph.D. is a educationist of international repute presently working as a Assistance Professor at Lesley University Cambridge M.A.
+Donna L Halper Ph.D. is an educator of international repute presently working as an Associate Professor (Communication and Media Studies) at Lesley University, Cambridge MA.

 DR Donna is